flag0010/pop_gen_cnn/introgression/README.md

 Because the SNP matrices are transposed a 1D convolution (col-wise) will stride across a single chromosome for all SNPs.

 Finally, as with the original version, the output classification includes 3 possibilities.
 Migration from pop1 into pop2, the reverse, and no migration.
+I encoded these as follows: no-mig. = 0, 1->2 = 1, 2->1 = 2

 To run you need python 2.7 and python 3, with numpy, keras and tensorflow.
 Ideally with the python 3 version set up on a gpu.